Georgetown, Ontario: Government

+At the federal level, Georgetown is included in the Milton East—Halton Hills South electoral district for the House of Commons of Canada.
+The Member of Parliament for this riding is Kristina Tesser Derksen of the Liberal Party of Canada, representing the community following the federal election boundary changes that divided Halton Hills into two ridings.

 Halton Hills has its own fire department but policing is provided by the Halton Regional Police Service.
 Halton Hills has its own official plan which came into force on 28 March 2008 and was consolidated in 2017 with the Region's plan.